What is a charter school?

 Propel is continuing to expand with plans to open new schools in years to come.

 Yes.
 Discipline is an integral part of teaching and learning.
 Young people must develop good work habits and attitudes if they are to be successful students and become successful members of the larger community.

 Because one of the primary goals of Propel is to promote constructive and respectful behavior, the procedures and consequences described in our Code of Conduct are designed to modify unacceptable behavior, not to punish.

 Propel's Board has authorized the school administration to make reasonable and necessary rules and procedures for guiding student conduct.
 The intent of the rules, procedures and consequences that follow is to explain how students will be held accountable for their behavior.

 What is Propel?

 Propel is a not-for-profit charter school organization, founded to bring new, high performance schooling options to Western Pennsylvania families.
-Propel operates its ten schools as a regional federation, a new kind of non-geographic district, that blends the most effective elements of current school district governance with the innovative potential and entrepreneurial spirit of small, independent schools.
+Propel operates its eleven schools as a regional federation, a new kind of non-geographic district, that blends the most effective elements of current school district governance with the innovative potential and entrepreneurial spirit of small, independent schools.

 Propel schools are not alternative schools or alternative placements.
 Propel's schools are public schools of choice.
 Families choose to enroll their children because they believe the school is right for their child and children are welcomed regardless of ability or disability, race, religion or national origin.

 Propel's charter schools are located in and around Pittsburgh, Pennsylvania.
 All of Propel's eleven schools are located in Allegheny County: